Great Famine (Ireland): Charity

-International fundraising activities received donations from locations as diverse as Venezuela, Australia, South Africa, Mexico, Russia and Italy.
 In addition to the religious, non-religious organisations came to the assistance of famine victims.
 The British Relief Association was the largest of these groups.
 Founded on 1 January 1847 by Lionel de Rothschild, Abel Smith, and other prominent bankers and aristocrats, the Association raised money throughout England, America, and Australia; their funding drive was benefited by a "Queen's Letter", a letter from Queen Victoria appealing for money to relieve the distress in Ireland.
 With this initial letter, the Association raised £171,533.
 A second, somewhat less successful "Queen's Letter" was issued in late 1847.
 In total, the Association raised approximately £390,000 for Irish relief.

 Private initiatives such as the Central Relief Committee of the Society of Friends (Quakers) attempted to fill the gap caused by the end of government relief, and eventually, the government reinstated the relief works, although bureaucracy slowed the release of food supplies.
 Thousands of dollars were raised in the United States, including $170 ($5,218 in 2019 value) collected from a group of Native American Choctaws in 1847.
 Judy Allen, editor of the Choctaw Nation of Oklahoma's newspaper Biskinik, wrote that "It had been just 16 years since the Choctaw people had experienced the Trail of Tears, and they had faced starvation ...
 It was an amazing gesture."
 To mark the 150th anniversary, eight Irish people retraced the Trail of Tears.

 Contributions by the United States during the famine were highlighted by Senator Henry Clay who said; "No imagination can conceive—no tongue express—no brush paint—the horrors of the scenes which are daily exhibited in Ireland."
 He called upon Americans to remind them that the practice of charity was the greatest act of humanity they could do.
 In total, 118 vessels sailed from the US to Ireland with relief goods valued at $545,145.
 Specific states which provided aid include South Carolina and Philadelphia, Pennsylvania.
 Pennsylvania was the second most important state for famine relief in the US and the second-largest shipping port for aid to Ireland.
 The state hosted the Philadelphia Irish Famine Relief Committee.
-Catholics, Methodists, Quakers, Presbyterians, Episcopalians, Lutherans, Moravian and Jewish groups put aside their differences in the name of humanity to help out the Irish.
+Catholics, Methodists, Quakers, Presbyterians, Episcopalians, Lutherans, Moravian and Jewish groups put aside their differences in the name of humanity to help the Irish.
 South Carolina rallied around the efforts to help those experiencing the famine.
 They raised donations of money, food and clothing to help the victims of the famine—Irish immigrants made up 39% of the white population in the southern cities.
 Historian Harvey Strum claims that "The states ignored all their racial, religious, and political differences to support the cause for relief."